February 14, 2009

 The performances by Stewart and Fanning elevate The Runaways to a little better than mediocre.
 While watching Kristen

-bounce around braless and give lingerie clad Dakota a couple liplock's is worth seeing you'll ultimately
+bounce around braless and give lingerie clad Dakota a couple liplock's is worth seeing you'll ultimately have to walk out

 of this one and won't really mind doing so.